PostgreSQL source for ELT & CDC

 ## Setting up PostgreSQL CDC for ELT & CDC

-ELT & CDC uses [WAL based logical replication](https://www.postgresql.org/docs/10/logical-replication.html) - `pgoutput`decoding for PostgreSQL database source and requires a user with `LOGIN` and `REPLICATION` role.
-It also requires the user to have CREATE permission on the schema and database to be synced.
+ELT & CDC uses [WAL based logical replication](https://www.postgresql.org/docs/10/logical-replication.html) with the `pgoutput` decoding plugin for PostgreSQL sources.
+It requires a database user with the `LOGIN` and `REPLICATION` roles.
+The sync user does **not** need to own your tables, and does **not** need `CREATE` permission on the database or schema.

 ### Supported providers